 Out of the 22 crore children in the age group of 6-14 years, nearly one crore are still out-of-school.

-Slums are the hubs of all social disparities – 1.24 lakh children not in school in Delhi/NCR alone.
+Slums are the hubs of all social disparities and children are the worst sufferers.

-Learning outcomes are about 50% of the expected age and grade-specific outcomes.
+Learning outcomes are terribly low from the expected age and grade-specific outcomes.

 To strengthen Government’s efforts towards Universalisation of Elementary Education including the components of access, retention and quality, which is not only a national concern, but also a global one, voiced as SDG 4.
 The project also aims to address the larger issue of poverty and ignorance through the provision of educational opportunities to the poor and unreached segments of society.

 Aishwarya is an eleven-year-old girl studying at RISE centre.
 She is in the fourth standard at school.
 Her family hails from Gonda a district lying on the outskirts of Lucknow in Uttar Pradesh.
 Like most others in their community, they had migrated to Delhi in search of a better life for themselves.
 Shiv Kumar, Aishwarya’s father is a mason.
 She has three siblings including two brothers and a sister.
 One of the brothers is elder to her while the others are younger to her.
 Her father is an alcoholic.
 Her mother, Kusum Devi, is a domestic worker.